 Electrodermal activity from physiological point of view

-The skin becomes a better conductor of electricity when the eccrine sweat glands process sweat to skin surface.
+The skin becomes a better conductor of electricity when the eccrine sweat glands activate and process sweat to skin surface.
 Eccrine glands are innervated by the sympathetic nervous system and are part of the fight or flight response system.
 This makes electrodermal activity (EDA) important from stress measurement point of view.
-The major reason for it’s importance lies in the fact that EDA is solely mediated by the sympathetic branch of the autonomous nervous system, thus being not subjected to parasympathetic inﬂuences as most of the other autonomic measures (1).
+The major reason for it’s importance lies in the fact that EDA is solely mediated by the sympathetic branch of the autonomic nervous system, thus being not subjected to parasympathetic inﬂuences as most of the other autonomic measures (1).

 There has been equipment available for laboratory level EDA measurement since founding of the phenomenon.
 Usually the measurement is done from palms or fingers with electrodes that are connected to an amplifier.